A rodent in your RV is cringe-worthy. Don’t let them encroach on your home on wheels! Get ready to learn how to keep mice out of a camper.

 Mouse traps are another solution to get rid of mice that have already set up shop in your camper.
 We don’t recommend poisonous bait, though, because it’s technically food and can attract rodents versus repelling them.
 You can find various types of traps in stores and online.

-- Safe to use - No poison, no glue, no touch design, very safe to...
+- Safe to use - No glue, no touch design, very safe to use and no...

 - Easy to use and set - Just put a bait in the cup, and put it back...